 Skip to Content

-UPMC Mercy is certified as a Comprehensive Stroke Center by The Joint Commission and the American Heart Association/American Stroke Association.
-This is the highest level of stroke certification — earned by an elite group of hospitals recognized for providing state-of-the-art care for the most complex stroke cases.
+UPMC Mercy is certified as a Thrombectomy-Capable Stroke Center by The Joint Commission and the American Heart Association/American Stroke Association.
+This is a distinguished certification earned by an elite group of hospitals recognized for providing state-of-the-art care for the most complex stroke cases.

 Our advanced diagnostic capabilities enable specialists to provide rapid diagnoses and faster interventions.
 Our state-of-the-art neurovascular suite allows clinicians to perform leading-edge diagnostic and endovascular interventional procedures on patients suffering from acute stroke and other neurovascular abnormalities.